North-Sea-Transition-Authority/pipeline-works-authorisations/README.md

 * Select `ide/checkstyle.xml`
 * Check box for "Store relative to project location"
 * Check the "Active" box next to the new profile
+* On the Git commit dialog tick the 'Scan with Checkstyle' box in the 'Before Commit' section

   Note that Checkstyle rules are checked during the build process and any broken rules will fail the build.